zalando/skipper/docs/tutorials/ratelimit.md

 information from the request to find the bucket which will get the increased request count.
 You can define how many requests a client is allowed to hit this route for a given `time.Duration` in total for all skipper instances summed up.
+The first parameter is the group parameter, which can be used to select the same ratelimit group across one or more routes

-For example to limit the route to 10 requests per minute for the full skipper swarm for the same client selected by the X-Forwarded-For header, you can specify:
+For example rate limit "groupB" limits the rate limit group to 10 requests per minute for the full skipper swarm for the same client selected by the X-Forwarded-For header, you can specify:

 ```
-clusterClientRatelimit(10, "1m")
+clusterClientRatelimit("groupB", 10, "1m")
 ```

 The same for Authorization Header you would use:

 ```
-clusterClientRatelimit(10, "1m", "auth")
+clusterClientRatelimit("groupC", 10, "1m", "auth")
 ```

 Internally skipper has a clean interval to clean up old buckets to reduce